Share This Article

 Location: Available at multiple locations, which you can view here.

 About: From the first moment I heard about Flowers & Bread, I was incredibly excited.
-It isn’t just a place to eat delicious food or order floral arrangements.
+It isn’t just a place to enjoy delicious food or order floral arrangements.
 It is a place where anyone can go and learn baking skills and tips of the trade about flowers from some of the best people in the industries.
 Since this is a post about bread, we’ll stick with that.
-I don’t know what sort of magic they use in their Cinnamon Raisin Bread, but I can tell you this: it’s my absolute favorite.
+Flowers & Bread offers a curated Village Basket, that comes with a bread item, seasonal flowers, something sweet, something savory, and a special little surprise.
+They sell out quickly, so you can get more info on placing your order here.

 Location: Flowers & Bread is located at 3870 North High Street.